elastic/kibana/FUNCTIONS.md

 Data sources can start a chain, they don't need to be attached to anything, but they still need to start with a `.` (dot).
 Data retreived from a data source can be passed into the chainable functions in the next section.

 #### .graphite()
 Pull data from graphite.
-Configure your graphite server in timelion.json
+Configure your graphite server in Kibana's Advanced Settings

 Argument | Accepts | Description
 --- | --- | ---